tomedunn/the-finished-book/_monsters/monster-baseline-stats/baseline-monster-stats.md

 To put this into context, a spellcaster PC would need a magic item that grants them a +1-2 bonus to their spell save DC to overcome this offset at low levels.
 And near level 20, even a +3 bonus to their save DC wouldn't be enough to overcome this difference.
 At least, not on average.

 <!--
 Monster adjusted SB values, on the other hand, are strictly higher than the DMG targets.
 They also increase at a faster rate than both the DMG targets and monster AC values.
-The result of this, as shown in Fig. [7](#fig:hit-prob-vs-level){: .fig-ref} (below), is that published monsters, on average, have consistently stronger defenses against spells than they do attacks.
+The result of this, as shown in Fig. \figref{fig:hit-prob-vs-level} (below), is that published monsters, on average, have consistently stronger defenses against spells than they do attacks.
 -->

-These probabilities are broken down further in Fig. [13](#fig:save-fail-prob-vs-level){: .fig-ref} (below), which shows the probabilities for each ability score.
+These probabilities are broken down further in Fig. \figref{fig:save-fail-prob-vs-level} (below), which shows the probabilities for each ability score.

 <figure id="fig:save-fail-prob-vs-level">
     {% include_relative fig-save-fail-prob-vs-level-small.html %}